Would you like to help the community dietetic team provide nutritional care to patients?

 Experience

-* Experience working with IT systems & booking systems
+* Experience working with It systems & booking systems

-* Experience working in a care/healthcare setting
+* Experience working in a carer/ healthcare setting

 * Experience of group education or teaching

-* Experience with anthropometrics
+* experience with anthropmetrics

 Qualifications

-* Good general education (English or Maths GCSE or equivalent)
+* Good general education English or maths GCSE or equivalent

-* Level 3 qualification in healthcare or nutrition-related subject or relevant experience
+* Level 3 qualification in healthcare or nutrition related subject or relevant experience

 Disclosure and Barring Service Check